Mobility Master Plan

 - Recommendations for traffic impact fee program to fund transportation investments to serve growth

 The feedback and comment period is closed.
-The original public comment period was open from Jan 18 – Feb.
-20, and extended through 5 p.m.
-Friday, Feb.
-23. The public was invited to learn more about the project and tell us what you think, by reviewing the Hutto Functional Classification map.
-There are several ways citizens provided feedback.
+The original public comment period was open from January 18 to February 20, 18 and extended through 5 pm on February 23.
+The public was invited to learn more about the project and tell us what you think, by reviewing the Hutto Functional Classification Map (PDF).

 Project Advisory Committee

 In November 2017, the City requested citizens to make application to serve on the Mobility Master Plan Project Advisory Committee (PAC).
-Those who applied were considered by Council and citizens were appointed to the committee in Dec.
-2017 by the City Council.
-Those appointed to serve on this committee were: Jessica Romigh, Veronica Ortiz and Richard Hudson.
+Those who applied were considered by Council and citizens were appointed to the committee in December 2017 by the City Council.
+Those appointed to serve on this committee were Jessica Romigh, Veronica Ortiz, and Richard Hudson.

-The first public Open House was held on Thurs., Jan.
-18 from 4 - 6:30 p.m. at the Hutto City Council Chambers.
+The first public Open House was held on January 18, 2018 from 4 pm to 6:30 pm at the Hutto City Council Chambers.